SJKaczmarek/cybersec/README.md

 In addition to my cybersecurity expertise, I have completed certified trainings with the Federal Emergency Management Agency (FEMA), focusing on comprehensive emergency response and crisis management.
 I also completed certified training with the National Criminal Justice Training Center (NCJTC), in partnership with the United States Department of Justice (DOJ), Office of Justice Programs (OJP), and the Office of Juvenile Justice and Delinquency Prevention (OJJDP), gaining skills to identify abuse, engage stakeholders, and develop prevention strategies using actionable frameworks.
 These trainings underscore my commitment to handling a wide range of crises effectively, ensuring the security and resilience of critical infrastructure, and addressing societal challenges in the face of diverse challenges.
 My commitment to international security and cooperation extends to specialized training with the United Nations System Staff College in Peacekeeping-Intelligence, Surveillance, and Reconnaissance (PKISR), covering legal frameworks, operational processes, and management of PKISR activities in UN peacekeeping missions.
 I also completed a cyberdiplomacy training course from the United Nations Office for Disarmament Affairs, focusing on the work of the UN Group of Governmental Experts (GGEs) in addressing ICT threats in international security.
 Additionally, I completed training with the International Atomic Energy Agency (IAEA) on Information and Computer Security, with a focus on Secure Software Development, achieving a score of 98.72%, covering key areas such as authentication, encryption, and data validation.

-### Academic Experience
+### Academic Roles

-I’m a professor of Cryptography and Secure Communications, and Secure Software Development for both the MSc in Enterprise Cybersecurity and the BSc in Modern Computer Science programs in Italy, and an associate professor of System Engineering, Cybersecurity, and AI/ML for Space Systems & Infrastructure in Florida, US.
+I serve as a professor of Cryptography and Secure Communications, and Secure Software Development for both the MSc in Enterprise Cybersecurity and BSc in Modern Computer Science programs in Italy, and as an associate professor of Systems Engineering, Cybersecurity, and AI/ML for Space Systems & Infrastructure in Florida, US.

-### Additional Information
+### Additional Expertise and Credentials

-I hold numerous additional cybersecurity certifications, demonstrating a wide range of knowledge and skills acquired through rigorous training and exams from various organizations.
-Further details of relevant cyber training, certifications, and academic achievements are shared upon request.
+Beyond the core cybersecurity certifications listed above, I possess a range of specialized credentials and extensive experience across related fields, including advanced AI and autonomous systems.
+These were obtained through rigorous training, research, and practical application from globally recognized organizations and institutions.
+A comprehensive list of my training, certifications, and achievements is available upon request for qualified inquiries.

 ## License